dwolopes/MyReads/README.md

 # MyReads Project

 Myreads app is a virtual bookshelf and it helps you to manage and control what you are reading, want to read, and read.
-It is based in fact in 3 main shelves, and they are divided based on the books' status reading.
-For intance, if you are reading the book, it goes to the "currently reading" shelf.
+It is based in three main shelves, and they are divided based on the books' reading status.
+For instance: if you are reading the book, it goes to the "currently reading" shelf.
 There are more two shelves besides "currently reading": "Wanto to read" and "Read".
-And you are able to change de books' shelf if the status of the book changes.
+And you are able to change de books' shelf if the book status changes.

-Besides control the books already in the shelf, you can search and add books to one of the main shelves.
+Besides control the books already in a shelf, you are able to search and add books to one of the three shelves.

 ## Getting Started